 The Transportation Priorities Review (TPR) is conducted annually to address the State primary and secondary highway project priorities as well as a review of other transportation needs and priorities.
-A focus of the priorities is to highlight the multi-modal components of the County’s transportation network and to identify specific priorities for the state primary and secondary highways for the Maryland Department of Transportation’s preparation of next year’s draft Consolidated Transportation Program (CTP).
+A focus of the TPR is to highlight the multi-modal components of the County’s transportation network and to identify specific priorities for the state primary and secondary highways for the Maryland Department of Transportation’s preparation of next year’s draft Consolidated Transportation Program (CTP).

-The priorities review provides a multi-modal approach to identifying transportation needs and priorities, including:
+The Transportation Priorities Review provides a multi-modal approach to identifying transportation needs and priorities, including: